Container Engine for Kubernetes Metrics

 Container Engine for Kubernetes metrics help you monitor Kubernetes clusters, along with node pools and individual worker nodes.
 You can use metrics data to diagnose and troubleshoot cluster and node pool issues.

-IAM policies: To monitor resources, you must be given the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
+IAM policies: To monitor resources, you must have the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 The policy must give you access to the monitoring services as well as the resources being monitored.
-If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you've been granted and which compartment you should work in.
-For more information on user authorizations for monitoring, see the Authentication and Authorization section for the related service: Monitoring or Notifications.
+If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you have and which compartment you should work in.
+For more information about user authorizations for monitoring, see IAM Policies (Monitoring).

 Available Metrics: oci_oke